Sheet 02 · BlogSurveyed 2026

 sudo systemctl enable firewalld

-Now that the FireWall service is running, we can configure it.
-To configure the FireWall service, we can use the following command.
+Now that the firewalld service is running, we can configure it.
+Allow HTTP, HTTPS, and SSH in the public zone, then reload.

 Terminal window